mamantoha/twitter-crystal/README.md

 > This is a fork of [twitter-crystal](https://github.com/sferik/twitter-crystal) which was originally written by Erik Michaels-Ober.
 >
-> It looks like original repository is no longer actively maintained and does not work with the latest Crystal version.
+> The original repository is no longer maintained and does not work with the latest Crystal version.

 ## Installation